Summer Conferences

 Cherry Tree Young Writers’ Conference

-At the Young Writers’ Conference, students take intensive creative writing workshops with nationally renowned authors in one of 3 genres (poetry, fiction, or journalism), discuss literature with English faculty, and attend professional readings and craft panels.
+At the Cherry Tree Young Writers’ Conference, students take intensive creative writing workshops with nationally renowned authors in one of three genres (poetry, fiction, or journalism), discuss literature with English faculty, and attend professional readings and craft panels.
 They explore the world of literary internships and grants in publishing, writing, and editing.
-And they learn what it’s like to work at college publications such as Cherry Tree, Washington College’s national literary journal.
-We introduce students to the literary life.
+Additionally, they learn what it’s like to work at college publications such as Cherry Tree, Washington College’s national literary journal.

-This summer, our 7th annual literary extravaganza takes place July 11-14.
-The cost is $795 per participant, which covers all costs—including our "Writing a Successful College Admissions Essay" workshop and letterpress printing demonstration.
-We have a limited number of full-ride merit and regional scholarships available that cover the full cost of tuition.
+This summer, our 10th annual literary extravaganza takes place July 15-18.
+The cost is $849 per participant, which includes our "Writing a Successful College Admissions Essay" workshop.
+We offer a number of merit, regional, and/or genre scholarships that cover the full cost of the conference.

 You can find more information here.